 Practice seeks and acts on feedback from its patients, the public and staff

-The practice used patient surveys and verbal comments to obtain staff and patients' views about the service.
+The practice used patient surveys to obtain patients' views about the service.
+We saw that the practice analysed feedback received from patients and used this as a tool for improvement.